11 Best Restaurant Loyalty Programs That Drive Sales

 Program type: Subscription-based

 Panera’s MyPanera program is a free subscription that I could sign up for that would offer me benefits like free pastries and free delivery for 30 days upon sign-up (which is great for encouraging online orders).
-MyPanera members also get access to new menu items, exclusive offers, savings on menu items, as well as members-only challenges that encourage participation through gamification — a solid way to engage customers into earning more points.
+MyPanera members also get access to new menu items, exclusive offers, savings on menu items and members-only challenges that encourage participation through gamification.

-I also appreciate that customers can download the app and sign up for SMS texts so they don’t miss out on a deal or challenge.
-Plus, customers can pair this loyalty program with their Unlimited Sip Club membership, which offers even more perks like free drinks.
+I also appreciate that customers can download the app and sign up for SMS texts so they don’t miss out on deals or challenges.
+Plus, customers can pair this loyalty program with their Unlimited Sip Club membership, which offers even more perks, such as free drinks.

 What you can learn from Panera: